yieldnest/yieldnest-airdrop/README.md

 - **Deployment Scripts**:
   - `DeployAirdrop.s.sol`: Script to deploy the `Airdrop` contract.

-- **Utilities**:
-  - `convertCSVjson.sh`: Bash script for converting CSV input data into JSON format for use in the deployment scripts.

 ## Prerequisites

 - **Foundry**: A fast, portable, and modular toolkit for Ethereum development.